zachwill/blog/_posts/2018-01-16-enter-the-divergence.md

 permalink : /enter-the-divergence/
 ---

-> Why do complex chart patterns form?
+> Why do complex [chart patterns][patterns] form?
 Double tops, double bottoms, head and
 > shoulders and inverse head and shoulders? __All about divergences__.
 >
 > Distribution patterns happen because on the lower timeframe, you have